-The current members of the Board have a wide range of backgrounds and experience, with expertise across a number of areas including Banking, Finance and Risk Management.
-The members also possess a diverse range of geographical understanding including experience of operations in Asia, Europe and Africa.
-Several of the directors have a detailed knowledge and understanding of one or both of the company's ultimate parents ICBC and SBG, as well as a strong knowledge of the relevant legal and regulatory frameworks of China and South Africa gained in their roles as executives of ICBC or SBG respectively.
-The group's independent non-executive directors also have other general board-level experience, particularly within financial services.
+The current Board members have a wide range of backgrounds and experience, with expertise across several areas including Banking, Finance and Risk Management.
+The members also possess a diverse range of geographical understanding including experience of international operations.
+Several directors have a detailed knowledge and understanding of one or both of the company's ultimate parents ICBC and SBG, as well as a strong knowledge of the relevant legal and regulatory frameworks.
+The Group's independent non-executive directors also have other general board-level experience, particularly within financial services.

-The Chairman is responsible for leading the development of and monitoring the effective implementation of policies and procedures for the induction, training and professional development of all members of the Board.
+The Chairman is responsible for leading the development of and monitoring the effective implementation of policies and procedures for the induction, training and professional development of all Board members.
 During the year, directors participated in various in person, virtual and online training and briefing sessions.
-Directors are also accountable for personal continued professional development planning, linked to their roles and specific portfolios.
+Directors are accountable for their personal continued professional development planning, linked to their roles and specific portfolios.